 Complexity of the design

-Design complexity is a major time factor, a simple, linework-only design of a few inches might be completed in 1-2 hours.
+Design complexity is a major time factor.
+A simple, linework-only design of a few inches might be done in 1 to 2 hours.
 However, if that same size is rendered as a photorealistic portrait, an intricate mandala, or a design with extensive fine lines and detailed shading, the time can easily extend to 4-8 hours or more.
 Highly detailed work demands immense precision, concentration, and often multiple needle configurations, each element adding to the artist’s meticulous effort.

 Length of each tattoo session